softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 # Phase 0 - Chess moves

-## These collections look identical to each other, but java says they aren’t
+## These collections look identical to each other, but Java says they aren’t

-Look at the spec for mention of .equals and .hashCode methods, might be worthwhile also making a toString, also check promotion piece (null in 99% of cases) - Also, check the getters and setters for each class, if that doesn’t work.
+Look at the [specification](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/0-chess-moves/chess-moves.md#object-overrides) for mentions of the `equals()` and `hashCode()` methods.
+It might also be worthwhile to implement a `toString()` method.
+Additionally, check the promotion piece (null in 99% of cases).
+Also, review the getters and setters for each class if that doesn’t work.

 ## JUnit - No test events received

-Go into File -> Project Structure -> Modules -> Paths and select “Inherit project compile output path” for each module
+Go into File -> Project Structure -> Modules -> Paths and select “Inherit project compile output path” for each module.

-## That didn’t work, I’m on a windows with arm architecture
+## That didn’t work, I’m on Windows with ARM architecture

-Instruct the student to download the right JDK from this link as opposed to Oracle’s site: https://learn.microsoft.com/en-us/java/openjdk/download
+Download the right JDK from this link as opposed to Oracle’s site: https://learn.microsoft.com/en-us/java/openjdk/download

 ## I can’t run any tests, there is no green button

-First, check to see if their test/java folder is highlighted green.
-If it isn’t highlighted green, right click on the java folder, then select Mark Directory As… and select Test Sources Root.
+First, check if your `test/java` folder is highlighted green.
+If it isn’t highlighted green, right-click on the `java` folder, then select "Mark Directory As…" and select "Test Sources Root".
 Now that IntelliJ understands that this is a test folder, there should be an option to run the tests inside of it.

 If that doesn’t work, make sure that the shared folder is a module.
 You can check this by clicking File -> Project Structure.
-Then in Project Structure select the Module option on the left.
+Then, in Project Structure select the Module option on the left.
 Here you can see a section of Modules, in which you should see shared, server, and client.
-If you only see chess or nothing at all, IntelliJ didn’t set it up right, so you should delete everything and reclone the repository and reset it up.
+If you only see chess or nothing at all, IntelliJ didn’t set it up right, so you should delete everything, reclone the repository, and set it up again.

 # Phase 1 - Chess Game